 Answers by Roy Reehil

-Send E-mail to "forum "@"theforagerpress.com" to submit your question (take out the space between forum and @ - an anti-spam measure) To find a specific topic use the "Edit Menu" "Find" command in most browsers.
+Send E-mail to mushroom at theforagerpress.com to submit your question (replace at with @.)
+To find a specific topic or mushroom use the "Edit Menu" "Find" command in most browsers.
 Please note that not every question and answer will get posted.

 Menu of some of the topics covered: